Azure/go-asyncjob/README.md

 another key different is on v2, the function provided shouldn't have a receiever object, as that would introduce shared state between multiple instances.

+no plan to keep v1, once v2 is mature enough, v1 will be removed.

 # Usage

 ### Build and run a asyncjob